-A northern lights safari on an electric snowmobile is one of the most exotic ways you will ever experience Svalbard on.
-Like pearls on a leash you will drive one after another, through the Advent Valley, in the search of northern lights.
+A northern lights safari on an electric snowmobile is one of the most exotic ways you will ever experience Svalbard.
+You will drive through the Advent Valley, in the search of northern lights.
 You will quickly be taken far away from the city with all its artificial lights.
 Now it is only us and the never-ending darkness.

 The chance to see the northern lights out in the valley is good.
 During the polar night (between early November and the end of January) there is actually a possibility to see them around the clock – even in the middle of the day.
 These daytime northern lights are a little fainter than those in the evening, but with their more reddish tint it is a fascinating sight!